Three Year-Old Program

 - To encourage your child’s natural curiosity and wonder in learning

 Learning Tree Preschool provides a warm, nurturing, and happy environment for your three year-old to learn and practice important early academic skills.
 The three year-old class curriculum is based on a Letter of the Week program.
-The children are introduced to a new letter of the alphabet each week, beginning with A. Activities, including story time and daily crafts, are centered around that letter.
+The children are introduced to a new letter of the alphabet each week using the Fundations program.
+Activities, including story time and daily crafts, are centered around that letter.
 In addition, each child gets individual time with the teacher throughout the week to work on fine motor development, such as proper pencil grip and scissor use, as well as letter recognition and sounds.

-Our three year-olds learn to make friends, take turns, and listen when others talk.
-They learn to separate from their parents and to accept other grown-ups as authority figures and friends.
+Our three year-olds learn to make friends, share, take turns, and listen when others talk.
+They learn to separate from their parents and to adjust to other adults.
 These are difficult skills.
-Our teachers know this, and they give our children lots of guidance, encouragement, and positive feedback.
+Our teachers know that all children develop at their own pace, and they give our children individualized guidance, encouragement, and positive feedback.

 Our three year-old teachers foster a love of reading and language through many fun and engaging, age-appropriate activities.
-These include story time and surrounding activities such as songs and finger plays.
-The children navigate through the alphabet one letter at a time, building on their knowledge each week with new letter activities including matching games, puzzles and art projects.
+These include story time and surrounding activities such as songs, music, movement and fingerplays.
+The children navigate through the alphabet one letter at a time, building on their knowledge each week with the introduction of letter activities including matching games, puzzles and art projects.

 Our three year-olds learn counting, pattern recognition, shape recognition, and problem solving through both structured activities and unstructured play.

 Children are natural scientists – Always wondering why, and eager to find the answer to that persistent question, “Why?”.
-Our teachers provide children with plenty of hands–on science experiments including planting, erupting volcanoes, hatching butterflies and hatching live chicks.
+Our teachers provide children with plenty of hands–on science experiments.
+Some examples are mixing colors, planting, and hatching insects.

-Teacher greets children, children hang coats and bags, children participate in activities at the tables
+Teachers greet children, children hang coats and backpacks, children wash hands, children participate in activities at the tables

 Good Morning song and movement activities, story time, cognitive skills, demonstration of craft

-Crafts, Puzzles, manipulatives, play dough, painting, blocks, kitchen, dress-up, science experiments, fine motor activities
+Crafts, Puzzles, manipulatives, play dough, painting, blocks, kitchen, science experiments, fine motor activities, teachers provide individualized and small group instruction

-Calendar, weather, songs, story time, Pledge of Allegiance
+Calendar, weather, songs, movement, story time, Pledge of Allegiance

 Learning Tree Preschool is a non-profit, integrated auxiliary of the United Methodist Church of Red Bank.
 We are an Early Childhood Learning Center licensed by the State of New Jersey, Department of Human Services, and Bureau of Licensing.
 Learning Tree Preschool does not discriminate on the basis of race, gender, religion, age, or disability in the processes of admissions, educational programs or employment.